Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 Audit the myth before you try to fix the symptom

-Erick’s core move is to treat a belief as a tool, not a final truth.
-He describes a pragmatic frame: you cannot perceive “the world” directly; you act through models, maps, and stories.
-If a story helps you orient, connect, and act cleanly, it may be useful.
-If it repeatedly produces suffering, avoidance, collapse, or dishonesty, it may be time to revise it.1
+Erick's core move is to treat a belief as a tool, not a final truth.
+You cannot perceive "the world" directly.
+You act through models, maps, and stories.
+If a story helps you orient, connect, and act cleanly, it's probably useful.
+If it repeatedly produces suffering, avoidance, collapse, or dishonesty, it may be time to revise it.

-That does not mean every painful feeling is “just a story.”
 Bodies get sick.
 People need medication, protection, sleep, food, community, and clinical care.
-Erick’s useful contribution is narrower: when a symptom is entangled with an old identity, a relationship pattern, or an avoided truth, ask what story your system is trying to preserve.
+Erick's contribution is narrower: when a symptom is entangled with an old identity, a relationship pattern, or an avoided truth, ask what story your system is trying to preserve.

 Try a myth audit: